ankitbiswas/GenAI/README.md

 # GenAI
 GenAI Projects

-Custom Website -> The code base is for implementing a custom web chatbot using the ineuron sitemap.
+**Custom Website** -> The code base is for implementing a custom web chatbot using the ineuron sitemap.
 We use Pinecone as vector db and Llama model for augmented generation.

-Source Code Analysis Gen AI -> This code is used for analyzing any source code, instead of text documents, and use llm (Open-AI) to retrieve any answer about the code.
-We utilize context-aware splitting on the code while loading the data, followed it up by chunking using RecursiveCharacterTextSplitter.
-Then, we OpenAIEmbeddings to convert the chunks to embeddings and store in Chroma vector db.
-We use LLMWrapper and ConversationalRetrievalChain to make the model focus on our specifc data and also have memory of its responses.
-Then we can ask the model to generate any answer related to our code.
+**Source Code Analysis Gen AI**->
+Conversational AI for Codebase Exploration
+Developed an interactive Q&A system to simplify understanding large codebases.
+The project clones a GitHub repository, processes Python files into structured chunks using LangChain, creates a searchable knowledge base with OpenAI embeddings stored in a Chroma vector database, and integrates a conversational interface using OpenAI’s ChatGPT and memory for context-aware responses.
+The system enables seamless querying of code insights, like understanding classes or methods, enhancing developer productivity.

+Tech Stack: Python, Git, LangChain, OpenAI API, Chroma.
+Highlights: Automated knowledge extraction, semantic search, and conversational AI for efficient codebase exploration.

 The code is in trials.ipynb.
 We have the necessary template ready to modularize it later.